8ta4/pun/DONTREADME.md

 - It's natively supported in Clojure, the backend language.

-- It's a bit more concise than JSON since it doesn't require commas between entries.
+- It's a bit more concise than JSON since it ditches the colons.

 > Are the precomputed recognizability scores committed to this repository?